Local News

 That weather dominated most of the news for March, alongside a few notable stories such as the 640-acre glamping site that was proposed for Flamingo Heights, and was just recently denied this December.
 And Heather Clisby continued her reporting on the Twentynine Palm’s Wastewater treatment plant – which as of December is currently looking at alternate sites.

-The Sinclair dinosaur in Yucca Valley disappeared around on the last day of March – still a very hot topic and one of my most visited news stories of 2023.
+The Sinclair dinosaur in Yucca Valley disappeared around on the last day of March – still a very hot topic and one of the most visited news stories of 2023.

-In the month of April I also reported on the trial of Pejman Elahi, the man who was eventually found guilty of attempted murder and assault with a firearm when he shot a man in a wash in 29 palms and left him for dead.
+In the month of April we also reported on the trial of Pejman Elahi, the man who was eventually found guilty of attempted murder and assault with a firearm when he shot a man in a wash on the outskirts of Twentynine Palms and left him for dead.

 A series of break-ins hit businesses in Yucca Valley and Twentynine Palms that month, but in happier news on April 19th – two perfect 300’s were thrown at the Twentynine Palms Bowladium League Opener.